Shattered Glass (film): Cast

 Caroline Goodall portrays Highland Park High School teacher Mrs. Duke in the classroom sequences imagined by Glass.
 Louis Philippe Dandenault, Morgan Kelly, Christian Tessier, James Berlingieri, and Brett Watson appear as the Young Republicans described in one of Glass's stories.
 In Glass's depiction of "Hack Heaven", Owen Roth plays Ian Restil, Bill Rowat plays George Sims, Michele Scarabelli plays Ian's mother, and Terry Simpson plays Joe Hiert.
 Alec Shumpert, a fictional associate editor at George, is played by Andrew Airlie.
-Mark Camacho appears as Glass's attorney and Lynne Adams appears as a companion of Kelly.
+Mark Camacho appears as Glass's attorney and Lynne Adams appears as a companion of Kelly's.
 Making uncredited appearances are Sean Cullen as The New Republic's attorney and the film's editor Jeffrey Ford as the voice of a security guard at the magazine's office.

 Production

 Producer Craig Baumgarten, working with HBO executive Gaye Hirsch, optioned H.G.
 Bissinger's Vanity Fair magazine article about Stephen Glass for an HBO original movie.
 They hired screenwriter Billy Ray based on the script he had written for the TNT film Legalese.
 Ray grew up with Bob Woodward and Carl Bernstein as his heroes and studied journalism for a year.
 It was this love for journalism that motivated him to make Shattered Glass.
+Ray also directed the film.

 A sudden change in management put the film into turnaround and it remained inactive for two years until Cruise/Wagner Productions bought it from HBO.
 They took it to Lionsgate and Ray asked the studio if he could direct in addition to writing it.
 The challenge for Ray was to make the subject matter watchable because, according to the filmmaker, "watching people write is deadly dull ... in a film like this, dialogue is what a character is willing to reveal about himself, and the camera is there to capture everything else".
 The breakthrough for Ray came when he realized that the film's real protagonist was not Glass but Chuck Lane.
 According to Ray, "as fascinating as Stephen Glass is by the end of the movie people would want to kill themselves – you just can't follow him all the way".
 He used the Bissinger article as a starting point, which gave him a line of dialogue on which to hook the entire character of Glass: "Are you mad at me?"
 According to Ray, "you can build an entire character around that notion, and we did".

 The character of Caitlin Avey is an amalgamation of Glass's friends and The New Republic allies Hanna Rosin and Jonathan Chait.